jacopograndi/voxel-experiment/notes.md

 visible_blocks = blocks_in_a_chunk * visible_area_chunks # = 8388608 ~= 8 million
 ```
 At view distance of 4 chunks there would be 2097152 ~= 2 million blocks.
+And Minecraft presumably does it every tick: 2 million / 50ms = 40 million/s.

 ### Naive method

 Render each cube as its own mesh.

+### Instanced method

+Taken from the bevy shader_instanced example.
+Render a material which passes to the gpu the positions of the voxels.

 ### Benchmark results